sharmaabhishekk/sharmaabhishekk.github.io/_projects/vaep_gam.md

 We've got two different event datasets to use for our training and validation sets.

 * The **training data** is already converted into SPADL format [here](https://drive.google.com/file/d/1EYovXAXkiHkfcSPx8l-ScnwYw9bN2ZLI/view?usp=sharing).
-Download into your working directory.
+Download it into your working directory.

 * For our **validation data**, we'll convert the World Cup 2018 dataset from Statsbomb.
 The socceraction repository already has an example notebook to perform the entire conversion and saving steps.
 All we need to do is to run that notebook.

 -----

-Firstly, clone the socceraction examples repository.
+Firstly, clone the socceraction **public-notebooks** repository.
 The notebook you want is the first one - ["1-load-and-convert-statsbomb-data.ipynb"](https://github.com/ML-KULeuven/socceraction/blob/master/public-notebooks/1-load-and-convert-statsbomb-data.ipynb) (you could also download just this notebook).
 I put the notebook inside the same directory where I was working (which looks like this).

 ```python
 vaep_gam_implementation